 How to Plan the Trip to Grand Canyon West Rim Solo

 {{This post might contain affiliate links.
 If you use any of these links to buy a product, I will earn a small commission at no additional cost to you}}.
 Read my full disclosure for more details.

-Have you ever wanted to visit Grand Canyon, but couldn’t go because you had no company?
+Have you ever wanted to visit the Grand Canyon, but couldn’t because you had no company?
 I understand, but traveling to the Grand Canyon is super easy nowadays.
 Believe me!

-There are several tour companies you can find on google that offer various tours and to find the best you just need to compare the prices and other details.
-I personally like to use either “Viator” or, in most cases, “GetYourGuide” tours as they have so many options to choose from and discounted prices most of the time.
+There are several tour companies you can find on Google that offer various tours and to find the best you just need to compare the prices and other details.
+I like to use either “Viator” or, in most cases, “GetYourGuide” tour company as they have so many options to choose from and discounted prices most of the time.
 Both companies are very good.
-(Also, if you have a cashback app such as Rakuten, you can get 4% money back to your account if you book tours with one of these companies).
+Also, if you have a cashback app such as Rakuten, you can get 4% money back to your account if you book tours with one of these companies.

+How to Plan the Trip to Grand Canyon West Rim Solo